git-duet/git-duet/README.md

 #### Order of Precedence

-Since there are multiple ways to determine an author or committer's email, it is important to note the order of precedence used by Git Duet:
+Since there are multiple ways to determine an author or committer's email, it is important to note the order of precedence used by `git-duet`:

 1. Email lookup executable configured via the `GIT_DUET_EMAIL_LOOKUP_COMMAND` environmental variable